rit-construct-makerspace/makerspace-docs/docs/​​Resources & Workshops/3D Printing/Intro to 3DPrinterOS.md

 We recommend printing with the default settings.
 If you are happy with these settings, hit "Slice" to create your GCODE file, and you can move on to [Submit GCODE for Self-Serve](#submit-gcode-for-self-serve) below.

 !!! danger
-    Changing settings from their defaults are permitted, but you do so at your own risk!
+    Changing settings from their defaults is permitted, but you do so at your own risk!
 If your print fails due to modified settings, you may not be refunded, and you may be responsible for damage caused to the printers.

 <p class = "clear-float"></p>